facebook/react-native-website/docs/animated.md

 - `velocity`: Initial velocity.
 Required.
 - `deceleration`: Rate of decay.
 Default 0.997.
 - `isInteraction`: Whether or not this animation creates an "interaction handle" on the `InteractionManager`.
 Default true.
 - `useNativeDriver`: Uses the native driver when true.
-Default false.
+Required.

 ---